-- · Merging service

-- · Receiving service for the component

-- Applying service to the component

 - Reworking local service (if applicable)

 - Building the new levels for the component

 - · Testing the new service

 - Placing serviced components into production.

 There are general commands that automate these tasks.
-The SERVICE command will receive, apply, identify and build the new service.
+The SERVICE command receives, applies, identifies, and builds the new service.
 If rework has been identified, the LOCALMOD command should be used to accomplish this.
 Finally, after you have tested your new service, the PUT2PROD command is used to place the service into production.

-The SERVICE, LOCALMOD and PUT2PROD commands are referred to as the automated service commands.
+The SERVICE, LOCALMOD, and PUT2PROD commands are referred to as the automated service commands.
 Throughout the service process, the automated service commands are used to manage and update your software inventory files.